Herd Immunity: How Many People Need to Get the COVID-19 Vaccine?Aug. 4, 2021 - Katie McCallum

 And it's not just questions, there are challenges, too.

-"There are logistical hurdles to vaccinating 248 million people — from developing a sufficient supply of vaccine to then distributing this supply across the entire country.
-In addition, many people are still skeptical about these new vaccines, and misinformation is adding to this fear," says Dr. Drews.
+"There are logistical hurdles to vaccinating 248+ million people.
+In addition, many people are still skeptical about these vaccines, and misinformation is adding to this fear," says Dr. Drews.

 Remember, to this virus, there are no sqauds, no crews, no pods — only one big herd.
 And herd immunity, by way of vaccination, is what we need to help keep our squads, crews, pods and fams safe.